 Should reckless driving cause you bodily harm, the guilty driver is considered by the law to having committed a class 4 felony.
 In addition, they may be charged under personal injury civil law and ordered by the court to pay money damages in order to have any repairs done on your car as well as compensate you for things like legal fees, hospital bills, pain and suffering in the present and future.

-Injured by an Indiana Reckless Driver?
+Injured by a Reckless Driver?
 Get Legal Help Today!

 If you’ve been injured by a reckless driver, please get in touch with us today by filling in our web form or calling us toll-free on 877-561-3004.
 We work on a contingency fee basis, so you’ll only pay us if we win your case for you.
 Thanks, and we look forward to hearing from you.